ripjeetsingh/fake-whatsapp-news-detection/README.md

 they are so easily and quickly shared online.
 Fake news is an invention – a lie created out of nothing – that takes the appearance of real news with the aim of deceiving people.
 This is what is important to remember: the information is false, but it seems true.

+Not much to do as of now if you are viewing this repo.
+Progress has been made terms of data preprocessing however.